SmingHub/Sming/Sming/building.rst

 .. envvar:: CONFIG_VARS

    The Application library derives its variant from these variables.
-Use this type if the Component doesn’t require a rebuild, but the application does.
+Use this type if the Component doesn't require a rebuild, but the application does.

 .. envvar:: COMPONENT_VARS